How to Get Started With Strength Training

 The deadlift is a great movement for training your body to lift things well off the ground.
 This movement will primarily target the glutes, hamstrings, abdominals (abs), erector spinae (your low back muscles), traps (trapezius), and your latissimus dorsi (lats).

-To do a deadlift well you must first master the hip hinge pattern.
+To do a deadlift well, you must first master the hip hinge pattern.

-Once you have the hip hinge down you can move onto the romanian deadlift (RDL).
+Once you have the hip hinge down, you can move on to the Romanian deadlift (RDL).

 Horizontal Pull